microsoft/ApplicationInsights-dotnet/.docs/concepts.md

 {
     // Please use either an Instrumentation Key or a Connection String but not both.
     InstrumentationKey = "YOUR INSTRUMENTAATION KEY",
-	ConnectionString = "YOUR CONNECTION STRING"
+    ConnectionString = "YOUR CONNECTION STRING",
 };
 var tc = new TelemetryClient(configuration);
 ```